Shawn-gitman/D_A_project/README.md

 Try out our web-service registering a membership in https://www.readandspeak.ml/

 ## Error Detection #1
-If you face a problem belong to sql-alchemy we highly advise to report throughout an e-mail.
+If you face a problem belonging to sql-alchemy we highly advise to report throughout an e-mail.
 The adress is taegue52@daum.net.